 Make sure to always be truthful in your dealings with your insurance company and, above all, don’t file a fraudulent claim.

 If you have been in a small accident or incurred some other minor damage to your vehicle, you might want to consider paying for the repair out-of-pocket and leaving your insurer out of it.
-I know that this can be rather frustrating.
-I mean, isn’t that why you have insurance?
-But the bottom line is that paying for the repair yourself may keep you from being dropped or, at the very least, having your premium increased.
+This can be a frustrating point: Aren't repairs supposed to be covered by insurance?
+The bottom line is that paying for the repair yourself may keep you from being dropped or, at the very least, having your premium increased.

-One final thing.
-Remember that auto insurance laws vary significantly from state to state.
-If you have been dropped by your insurer, or are afraid that you are about to be, make sure to check the laws regarding cancellation and non-renewal in your jurisdiction.
+One final note: Remember that auto insurance laws vary significantly from state to state.
+If you have been dropped by your insurer or are afraid that you are about to be, check the laws regarding cancellation and nonrenewal in your jurisdiction.